Section 1: Purpose and Contents of this page:

 3) that your parent(s) or legal guardian(s) have given their consent to you living independently in the UK; and

-4) that your parent(s) of legal guardian(s) have given their consent to your independent travel to the UK.
+4) that your parent(s) or legal guardian(s) have given their consent to your independent travel to the UK.

 If you have only one parent or legal guardian, or only one who has legal custody or whole responsibility, this must be confirmed in the letter as well.
 If this statement is not provided, the letter must be signed by both parents and legal guardians.

-You must also provide evidence of your relationship with your parent(s) or legal guardian.
+You must also provide evidence of your relationship with your parent(s) or legal guardian(s).
 Acceptable evidence includes one of the following documents:

-b) your certificate of adoption showing the name(s) of your parent(s) or legal guardian,
+b) your certificate of adoption showing the name(s) of your parent(s) or legal guardian(s),

-c) a court document naming your legal guardian.
+c) a court document naming your legal guardian(s).

 Firstly, don’t worry as lots of students will be in this situation.
 Check the conditions of your offer and ensure that your exam results are the only thing that the Admissions team are waiting for.
 If you have any other outstanding conditions, verification of a reference for example, provide this well in advance.
 Prepare the supporting documents that you will need for your visa application.
 Aim to have all your visa application documents ready so that you can apply as soon as your place at Warwick is confirmed.
-Many Entry Clearance posts offer a 'user pay service' which costs a little more (an additional £100, approx) but which offers quick turn-around of your Tier 4 visa application.
+Many Entry Clearance posts offer a 'user pay service' which costs a little more (an additional £100 approx.) but which offers quick turn-around of your Student visa application.
 If you are particularly worried about the time it may take to get your visa you could consider paying for this service.
 You can check the processing times for your local visa application centre.

-What if I answered one of the questions on the online Tier 4 visa application form incorrectly and only realised it after submitting the form but before I attend the appointment?
+Section 9: What if I answered one of the questions on the online student visa application form incorrectly and only realised it after submitting the form but before I attend the appointment?

 It is quite common to answer some of the questions incorrectly.
 For example, if you answered that you will use your personal bank statement but will actually need to use a combination of your personal bank statement and your parent's.
 If this happens, please write a personal covering letter and submit it with your passport and other supporting documents when you attend your appointment.
 You can find a sample letter here.

 Largely in response to business demands, the Home Office has further been expanding its premium and priority services for out-of-country applications (https://www.gov.uk/find-a-visa-application-centre).
-Premium and priority services allow applicants to attend their appointment outside of normal working hours, walk in without an appointment or have their visa applications placed at the front of the queue once attended an appointment with UK Visas and Immigration.
+Premium and priority services allow applicants to attend their appointment outside of normal working hours, walk in without an appointment or have their visa applications placed at the front of the queue once they have attended an appointment with UK Visas and Immigration.
 In certain countries, applicants will need to submit documentary evidence that they have previously travelled to one of the following destinations in the previous five years and complied with the terms of their visas: the UK; USA; Canada; Australia; and New Zealand.

-Priority applications are usually processed between 3-5 working days from the date you attended the appointment.
+Priority applications are usually processed in between 3-5 working days from the date you attended the appointment.
 Super Priority applications are usually processed within 24 hours from the date you attended the appointment.
-You should always allow at least 2-3 days to collect your passport.
+You should always allow at least 2-3 days to post/collect your passport.

 UK Visas and Immigration advises that applicants should not apply for priority service if they:

-Can I contact anyone for more advice on making an application overseas/ check the progress of my application?
+Section 11: Can I contact anyone for more advice on making an application overseas/ check the progress of my application?:

 You should check for errors when you receive your visa to ensure that it has been issued correctly, for example, there are no errors in your personal details or the length and conditions of your visa (police registration, working permission etc.) Your visa should also feature the sponsor licence number for the University of Warwick.